rdvnnl/kotlin-web-site/docs/topics/properties.md

 ## Custom getters and setters

-By default, Kotlin generates getters and setters for you behind the scenes, but you can define your own custom accessors for a property.
+By default, Kotlin generates getters and setters behind the scenes.
+You can define your own custom accessors for a property when you need extra logic such as validation, formatting, or calculations based on other properties.
-Custom getters and setters are useful if you need custom logic like validation or formatting the value of the property before storing or calculating something based on other properties.

-If you define a custom getter, it's called every time you access the property.
+If you define a custom getter, Kotlin calls it every time property the property is accessed.
 For example:

 ```kotlin
 //sampleStart